Nick-Vinesmoke/youtube-downloader-Python/README.md

 ![LOGO](files/Screenshot.png)

 Simple and understandable GUI.
-Ⅰ.If you want to change something in code you need to know how [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter/wiki) and  [Tkinter](https://docs.python.org/3/library/tkinter.html) works and also Phyton.
+If you want to change something in code you need to know how [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter/wiki) and  [Tkinter](https://docs.python.org/3/library/tkinter.html) works and also Phyton.

 ---
 ### 🔨How to compile it